 Talent Management Solutions, are they Designed for SMEs?

-In 2018, with a large proportion of HR and Learning and Development software functions having been combined into one comprehensive Talent Management solution, the market was worth over $5 billion and is set to reach $11.09 billion by 2026, according to Fortune Business Insights.
-Over 50% of Talent Management software is delivered as a SAAS (Software as a Service) solution, with a subscription model and hosted centrally.
+A large proportion of HR and Learning and Development software functions have been combined into one comprehensive Talent Management solution, and the market is set to reach $11.09 billion by 2026, according to Fortune Business Insights.
+Over 50% of talent management software is delivered as a SAAS (Software as a Service) solution, with a subscription model and hosted centrally.
 Functionality includes talent acquisition, performance, learning and rewards management, and career and succession planning.
-The big brand Talent Management solutions are almost definitely going to have a pick list of plugins to manage additional functions in an organisation and ready built APIs, which are Application Programming Interfaces, that enable you to seamlessly send and receive data from other applications, in other words ‘talk to each other’.
+The big brand talent management solutions are almost definitely going to have a pick list of plugins to manage additional functions in an organisation and ready built APIs, Application Programming Interfaces, that enable you to seamlessly send and receive data from other applications, in other words ‘talk to each other’.
 But you often require quite a large budget to implement this type of solution and they aren’t generally designed for the SME.